Genusbiz/docs/users/analyze-report-and-discover/analysis/designer/index.md

 ## How to delete a view
 Clik the menu dots on the **View** tab.
 Select **Delete**.

-## How to set default view
-The *Default View* is the view that is shown when you open an analysis.
-In the view tab pane at the bottom of the designer you can drag and drop views to order them.
-If you want to change the default view, simply drag and drop the desired view to the left in this pane.

 ## How to add a tile
 A view can contain multiple tiles.
 Add a tile by clicking the red plus button.